MASILab/PreQual/README.md

    1. If pre- or post-normalization was performed, we then visualize the intra-mask histograms before and after these steps as well as the calculated scaling factors.
 If pre-normalization is not performed, we visualize the histograms that would have been generated with pre-normalization ONLY as a check for gain differences.

    1. We then visualize the first b0 of the images before and after preprocessing with the contours of the brain and stats masks overlaid as well as the contours of the eddy mask overlaid if it is used.
+We also report the percent of "improbable voxels" in the preprocessed mask, regardless of whether the improbable mask is saved.

    1. We plot the motion and angle correction done by eddy as well as the RMS displacement and median intensity for each volume and the volume’s associated b-value.
 These values are read in from an eddy output text file and we also compute and save the average of these values.
 In addition, we plot the outlier slices removed and then imputed by eddy as well as the chi-squared fit, with maximal bounds 0 to 0.2.
 The median chi-squared values are shown across volumes and slices.